MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 ```

 The sample code above shows that the main `orderDinner` dialog uses a helper dialog named `orderPrompt` to handle user choices.
-The `orderPrompt` dialog displays the menu, ask the user to choose an item, add the item to cart and prompt again.
+The `orderPrompt` dialog displays the menu, asks the user to choose an item, add the item to cart and prompts again.
 This allows the user to add multiple items to their order.
 The dialog loops until the user chooses `Process order` or `Cancel`.
 At which point, execution is handed back to the parent dialog (e.g.: `orderDinner`).
-The `orderDinner` dialog does some last minute house keeping if the user wants to process the order otherwise it ends and return execution back to its parent dialog (e.g.: `mainMenu`).
-The `mainMenu` dialog in turn continue executing the last step which is to simply redisplay the main menu choices.
+The `orderDinner` dialog does some last minute house keeping if the user wants to process the order; otherwise, it ends and returns execution back to its parent dialog (e.g.: `mainMenu`).
+The `mainMenu` dialog in turn continues executing the last step which is to simply redisplay the main menu choices.

 ---

 ## Next steps

-Now that you learn how to use **dialogs**, **prompts**, and **waterfall** to manage conversation flow, let's take a look at how we can break our dialogs into modular tasks instead of lumping them all together in the main bot logic's `dialogs` object.
+Now that you learn how to use **dialogs**, **prompts**, and **waterfalls** to manage conversation flow, let's take a look at how we can break our dialogs into modular tasks instead of lumping them all together in the main bot logic's `dialogs` object.

 > [!div class="nextstepaction"]
 > [Create modular bot logic with Composite Control](bot-builder-compositcontrol.md)